 I think about how different it must be to be her, being in this country meeting people her age that were born here and not in Vietnam.
 She meets women every day with her career, so she understands how everyone in this country lives.
 But she doesn't seem to enjoy the financial freedom she has over others.
 I really wonder if she's truly happy sometimes, or if she still feels like there's always a missing void.

 They needed to find their family, though.
 So randomly, my dads oldest brother was playing around on the radio before they were leaving for America and they heard their mother's voice on the radio saying that she had two sons that set out to find a new place to live but they never came back.
 My dad and his brother told the sponsors they didn't want to leave their family behind, and luckily enough the whole family was able to come.
+The family was in an Indonesian refugee camp at the time.
+If older brother wasn’t playing with the radio station that moment, they would have missed that chance hearing this broadcast because they were set to go to America in 3 days without the family.

 My dad always mentions to have financial freedom, but it was hard.
 Compared to my mom, there was no artistic skill (nail artistry) he has that he can build a business from.
 He played it by the books though.
 He went to community college for 3.5 years part-time and then went to Kean University for 5 years to get his bachelor's in computer science.
 To me, again that shows major perseverance.
 He stuck it out for all those years while my mom was working night shifts, and he was in school during the day.
 He kept seeing his future and kept wanting to achieve.